 Insurance is supposed to be there for you when the worst comes to pass.
 Yet, if you’re like many people, you may find that dealing with insurance is a nightmare of its own.
-Between all the paperwork, the indecipherable policy language and the countless questions that come up throughout the process, you may feel completely overwhelmed.
+Between all the paperwork, the indecipherable policy language, fear of bad faith dealings and the countless questions that come up throughout the process, you may feel completely overwhelmed.

 If you drive or own a car, you need auto insurance.
-Without it, you’re not only breaking the law, but also making yourself financially vulnerable in the event that you get into an accident.
+Without it, you’re not only breaking the law, but also making yourself financially vulnerable in the event that you get into a car accident and do have an automobile insurance policy through a reputable insurance company.

 Auto insurance policies typically provide: